ros2/rclcpp/rclcpp/doc/notes_on_statically_typed_parameters.md

 ## Statically typed parameters when allowing undeclared parameters

-When undeclared parameters are allowed, the descriptor of undeclared parameters will have the dynamic typing field set.
-That's because in that case there is no declaration, and it doesn't make much sense to enforce the type of the first value set.

-TBD: Should parameters that were declared with the dynamic typing option off enforce that the parameter doesn't change the type even if allow undeclared parameters is set?
-In the current implementation that isn't enforce, but it might make sense to do it for parameters that were declared.
+When undeclared parameters are allowed and a parameter is set without a previous declaration, the parameter will be dynamically typed.
+This is consistent with other allowed behaviors when undeclared parameters are allowed, e.g. trying to get an undeclared parameter returns "NOT_SET".
+Parameter declarations will remain special and dynamic or static typing will be used based on the parameter descriptor (default to static).

 ## Declaring a parameter without a default value